 The proposed project has the potential to affect Waters of the U.S. and Waters of the State, including jurisdictional wetlands and riparian habitat.
-Permanent and temporal impacts to aquatic resources are anticipated due to bridge and pier removal, construction of the new bridges and piers, falsework, temporary trestles, road realignment, and clear water diversion, as well as associated cut and fill areas and potentially from the creation of a temporary access road (Table 12).
+Permanent and temporary impacts to aquatic resources are anticipated due to bridge and pier removal, construction of the new bridges and piers, falsework, temporary trestles, road realignment, and clear water diversion, as well as associated cut and fill areas and potentially from the creation of a temporary access road (Table 12).

-Impacts are considered temporal if they are temporary impacts that last over one year.
-Temporal impacts may result from construction of the access roads, work areas, temporary construction trestle, containment system, clear water diversion, cofferdams, and falsework for new piers and bridge deck.
-The project would result in up to 1.852 acres of temporal impacts to non-wetland Waters of the U.S. and State (Eel River-OW3 and Intermittent Stream-OWe).
+Temporary impacts may result from construction of the access roads, work areas, temporary construction trestle, containment system, clear water diversion, cofferdams, and falsework for new piers and bridge deck.
+The project would result in temporary impacts of up to 1.850 acres of non-wetland Waters of the U.S. and State, notably Riverine habitat within the Eel River (Eel River-OW3 and Intermittent Stream-OWe).